ubuntu/ubuntu-insights/README.md

 ## Components

-Ubuntu Insights is divided into two components.
+Ubuntu Insights is divided into two components:

 - The client for local actions which consists of a command-line interface, as well as Go and C APIs.
 It is also packaged as a deb package.
 See [insights](insights)
 - The server services which is what we use to aggregate reports.
-See [server-services](server-services)
+See [server](server)

 ## Example Insights Reports